TheOdinProject/curriculum/ruby/advanced_ruby/blocks.md

 <div class="lesson-note lesson-note--tip" markdown="1">

+#### Avoiding LocalJumpError in IRB

 If you run a proc with a top level return in IRB, it will raise a `LocalJumpError`.
 This behavior is specific to the way the IRB process works though, and running it from a file will work as described above.

 </div>